Open Rhinoplasty vs. Closed Rhinoplasty

 I have been performing rhinoplasty for over 17 years, and can start to look in the back mirror and reflect on my own journey of learning one of the most difficult procedures in cosmetic plastic surgery.
 What makes it so difficult you may ask?
 Well, there are about a hundred different variables that one has to consider in rhinoplasty, and like in a chess game, once you make one move, then the whole board changes and you have to adjust your next move based on all previous steps.

 My own evolution in the technique that I choose developed over many years.
 I learned a closed approach first and it was quite challenging for me to appreciate the intricate anatomy of the nose as a trainee because all the work is done “under the hood of the car”.
-When I went through my fellowship and later, as an assistant professor of surgery, I performed an open rhinoplasty approach almost exclusively, as I felt that it helped me teach rhinoplasty surgery to medical students and residents.
-Once I have mastered the open rhinoplasty approach technique I was able to perform either open or closed rhinoplasty with equal confidence.
+When I went through my fellowship and later, as an assistant professor of surgery, I performed an open rhinoplasty approach almost exclusively, as I felt that it helped me teach the differences in open vs closed rhinoplasty surgery to medical students and residents.
+Once I mastered the open rhinoplasty approach technique I was able to perform either open or closed rhinoplasty with equal confidence.

-Lately, I have been doing most of the cases with a closed rhinoplasty approach as I feel that a closed rhinoplasty approach preserves many important structures that may be inadvertently disrupted via open rhinoplasty technique.
+Lately, I have been doing most of the cases with a closed rhinoplasty approach, sometimes called closed tip plasty when the focus is primarily on tip refinement.
+I feel that a closed rhinoplasty approach preserves many important structures that may be inadvertently disrupted via open rhinoplasty technique.
 So while the great academic debate will go on, my personal journey has brought me back to accessing a nose closed rhinoplasty approach.
 In the end, the debate is really only about how you access the nose.
-Once access to the nasal structures has been completed, rhinoplasty surgery can be performed in a virtually identical fashion.
+Once access to the nasal structures has been completed, rhinoplasty surgery can be performed in a virtually identical fashion

-Advantages of closed rhinoplasty approach include no visible external scars, great option for primary rhinoplasty in an individual with thicker sebaceous tip skin, and less likely to have contraction forces that may pull the tip up.
+Advantages of closed rhinoplasty (closed tip plasty in more focused tip cases) include no visible external scars, great option for primary rhinoplasty in an individual with thicker sebaceous tip skin, and less likely to have contraction forces that may pull the tip up.
 The disadvantages are that it may be technically difficult to place certain grafts.

 Advantages of open rhinoplasty technique include great visibility, ability to precisely place and secure grafts.
 The main disadvantage of an open rhinoplasty approach is that it leaves a columellar scar and also requires more extensive grafting of the tip to compensate for torsional forces that may deform the nose as it heals.